-Photography II Class Samples
+Photography Class Samples

 What photography class is complete without practicing portrait pictures?
 This spring semester project gives students practice making professional-grade portraits through a combination of digital photography and photoshop retouching.

 We provide one free sports photoshop to seniors in all sports and auxiliary groups.
 Additional copies are available to purchase as a fundraiser for the annual senior celebration.
 Below are a few examples of what Photography II students have come up with.

 This project is done in both the fall and spring semester and gives students an opportunity to let their creativity flow!
 In the fall, the focus is on creativity through the picture alone; the spring semester allows students to use photoshop to take their creativity to new heights!

 Spring Semester Samples (with photoshop):

 High key photography basically is a reduction of the lighting ratio, whereas low key photography has a high contrast ratio.
 Students play with these concepts using their photography skills and photoshop.

 The collage project is done in the fall semester with cooperation from the CHS library.
 Students make posters to be hung around school encouraging people to read.

 This project is done in the fall semester and gives students practice using a camera and a slow shutter speed to create interesting images.

 The collage project is one of the first projects done in the fall semester and serves as an introduction to Adobe Photoshop.
 Students are required to assemble at least fifteen pictures into a themed collage.